 Erongo Wilderness Lodge: Our full report

-Just west of Omaruru, Erongo Wilderness Lodge perches amidst the rugged granite kopjies of the Erongo Mountains – within the area of an ancient volcanic crater.
-The lodge is a founder member of the 2,000km² Erongo Mountain Nature Conservancy, which brings together 30 private landowners in an effort to conserve this diverse area.
-The area is locally well-known for excellent birding, and there are rare and endemic species of flora and fauna here.
-There are also bushman rock paintings hidden in between the rocks all around this area.
+Amidst the rugged kopjes of the Erongo Mountains, Erongo Wilderness Lodge lies near an ancient volcanic crater.Just west of Omaruru, the lodge is a founder member of the 2,000km² Erongo Mountain Nature Conservancy, which brings together 30 private landowners in an effort to conserve this diverse area, known locally for excellent birding and walking.
+There are also rare and endemic species of flora and fauna here, along with Bushman rock paintings.

 Food & drink

 - Usual board basis

 - Half Board

 - Food quality

 - During our visit to Erongo in September 2018 we found the food to be as well-presented and excellent as on our previous visits.

 In the early morning, tea, coffee and rusks or muffins are available before the guided walks.

 Brunch, which is timed to coincide with guests’ return from the guided walks, is brought to the table on a small tray with a selection of fresh fruit, yoghurts, muffins and a plate of cold meat and cheese.
 A cooked breakfast is also available.
 We were offered a selection of eggs, omelettes with different fillings, and sweet or savoury pancakes.